griptape-ai/griptape/README.md

                              "c497d83c1d134db694b9994596016320"
 [11/02/23 15:28:50] INFO     Subtask 0096dac0f0524636be197e06a37f8aa0
-                             Thought: Now that the webpage content is stored in memory, I need to use the ToolMemoryClient API
+                             Thought: Now that the webpage content is stored in memory, I need to use the ToolMemoryClient action
                              to summarize the content.
                              Action: {"name": "ToolMemoryClient", "path":
                              "summarize", "input": {"values": {"memory_name":